AN EQUAL OPPORTUNITY ORGANIZATION

 Proof of Insurance

-Volunteers who drive others are required to provide proof of automobile liability insurance and to notify the program director if their coverage lapses.
+Volunteers and staff members who drive others while serving Vet to Vet Maine are required to provide proof of automobile liability insurance and to notify the program director and/or executive director if their coverage lapses.

 All volunteers and staff members must sign a confidentiality agreement.
 Volunteers and staff may not divulge or disclose confidential information to anyone not designated by Vet to Vet Maine or by the person involved without proper release and approval.